* * * * * * *

 Since James learnt to walk just over a month ago, he has become a boy possessed and his every waking hour is spent honing his new skills.
 So when we were looking for a walk to do last weekend we knew we needed somewhere with sections we could take him out the back carrier for.

-Written by Helena Carey on Wednesday, 03 October 2012.
-Posted in North West
+Written by Helena Carey on Thursday, 04 October 2012.
+Posted in Mountain High, North Wales and Anglesey

 No Fixed Abode